-Cash and cash equivalents are related to the line detail on the balance sheet that summarises the value of a business’s assets that are cash or can be transformed into cash instantly.
+Cash and cash equivalents are related to the detail on the balance sheet that summarises the value of a business’s assets that are cash or can be transformed into cash instantly.
 These comprise marketable securities, bank accounts, short-term government bonds, commercial paper and Treasury bills with a maturity date of 3 months or less.
-Marketable bonds and money market holdings are estimated cash equivalents as they are liquid and not directed to substantial variations in state.
+Marketable bonds and money market holdings are estimated cash equivalents as they are liquid and not directed to substantial variations in the state.

 As mentioned earlier :

 - The cash flow report depicts the outflows and inflows of cash and cash equivalents of different actions of the firm during a distinct time

 - According to the Accounting Standard -3, ‘Cash’ includes funds in hand and demand securities with the banks (financial institutions) and ‘Cash equivalents’ involves short-term extremely liquid financing that are easily changeable into established values of cash and which are subjected to a petty peril to differences in the value

 - Financing usually fits as cash equivalents when it has a low maturity, three (3) months or less from the date of purchase